icextreme/eatsafe/docs/readme3.txt

       of the app updating, or else the data will be read to disk.
 The user then will not be able to cancel (since cancelling during a write operation result in corrupted data)

+    - For searching restaurants with hazard levels of the most recent example, the default level is to display "All" hazard levels, in this case, "Low", "Medium (Moderate)", and "High".
+"All" does NOT mean that the inspection have all three hazard levels.
+Keep in mind that "All", as default, displays restaurants with low hazard, restaurants with medium hazard, and restaurants with high hazard (not restaurants with all three hazards combined).